 I come from a very lucky upbringing.
 I had both parents in my home and they loved each other.
 My father worked full time; my mother worked from home and was almost always available to help her children.
 I have older siblings who set good examples in both church and school.
 I have had none of the incredibly difficult experiences that others have had to live with, including abuse, neglect, divorce or mental illness of parents, or other similar trials.
 Despite this, I still struggled to cope with the challenges that I did and do face, and that’s where my addiction comes in.

 I was first shown pornography around the age of seven in my friend’s garage.
 I instantly knew it was wrong, but couldn’t help wanting to see more.
 I didn’t get to see much more in my childhood, but at age 12 I discovered masturbation.
 It was the most amazing feeling.
 I could escape from reality for a few minutes whenever I wanted.
-As a teenager I masturbated daily, sometimes twice daily.
+As a teenager, I masturbated daily, sometimes twice daily.
 It wasn’t long until I found pornography again.
-My friend could get magazines and if he didn’t have any, I could use my mom’s lingerie catalogues.
+My friend could get magazines and if he didn’t have any, I could use my mom’s lingerie catalogs.
 I could store away lustful thoughts and photos until I had a few minutes to get away during the day.
 I was using this drug to escape my feelings of inadequacy, failure, and loneliness.
 In church one Sunday, I heard a talk on masturbation and became convinced that I needed to stop.
 On the car ride home, I mustered up the courage to tell my dad.
 He was kind and loving and helped me make an appointment to see our bishop.
 I went in to see the bishop a few days later and came out with a plan to read the scriptures and pray more.
 I did these things, and within a few months was mast**bating again—only now I had more shame because prayer and scriptures study didn’t cure my problem.

 This continued on for a couple more years with daily masturbation and regular pornography.
 I also began to view the girls in my classes with lustful eyes and then fantasize about them later.
 I kept these girls at a distance.
 I wouldn’t dare talk to them.
 I could only be friends with the good girls from church.
 I even promised myself that I would never fantasize about the good girls.
 Well, I broke that promise.
 I crossed that boundary.
 I eventually ended up with a girlfriend.
 I was raised to respect girls, but my addiction wasn’t going to pass up an opportunity to serve itself.
 I groped this girlfriend and would have had s*x with her if she hadn’t been smart enough to put a stop to it.
 Well, after she shut me down, I broke up with her.
 My lust had moved on.

 The summer before my senior year in high school, I met a girl who was younger than I was.
 I used my “older guy” influence to have her strip in front of me and my friend.
 I went to the bishop to confess the encounter with the previous girlfriend and he had me working through more prayer, scripture study, and reading church literature.
-I lasted a couple months, maybe three, before I was back to masturbation—however I got rid of all the explicit pornography and told myself I was done with it.
+I lasted a couple of months, maybe three, before I was back to masturbation—however, I got rid of all the explicit pornography and told myself I was done with it.
 The lust was patient though.
 I was also very good at justifying my past behavior.

 I continued to masturbate right on through the LDS mission that I served.